 LWVBCC does not have any membership requirements beyond the payment of dues and each member can choose her or his level of involvement, which can change from year to year.
 Obviously, we do need some people to be active and many are.
 We also do not meet on any set schedule, beyond favoring fall and spring meetings.
 We try to schedule our meetings on different days of the week and times of day and in different locations, so as many people as possible can participate.
 The availability of speakers is also a factor.
 Some, like U.S. Senators and Congressmen just tell you when they are coming!
-The Board of Directors does meet on the third Tuesday of the month with the exception of February, June and December (members and guests welcome).
+The Board of Directors usually meets on the second Tuesday of the month.
+LWVBCC members are welcome to attend.
+Just check the newsletter for time and place..
 The Annual Meeting and Dinner is always in mid-June.

 We rely on dues and donations to support our programs.
 If you would like to help us, please click on the Donate button here and donate via PayPal...

 City____________________________ State______ Zip Code_____________

 ____ I wish my contribution to remain anonymous.